ajb5206/PlantSwap.Solution/README.md

 # Plant Swap

-#### _A web-based application allowing registered users to post offers of and requests for plants to trade plants as well as see matching offers and requests from other traders using Entity to manage a many-to-many relationship in an SQL database and Identity to manage user Authentication._
+#### _A web-based application allowing registered users to trade plants by posting offers and requests as well as see matching offers and requests from other traders.
+Entity is used to manage a many-to-many relationship in an SQL database and Identity is used to manage user Authentication._

 #### By **Alex Bertotto, Shane Graff, Tim Roth and Jessica R. Williams**